Takeda says it may double imports of Moderna shots to help accelerate Japan vaccination

-BusinessTakeda says it may double imports of Moderna shots to help accelerate Japan vaccination

-Takeda Pharmaceutical Co (4502.T) on Tuesday said it may double imports of Moderna Inc's (MRNA.O) COVID-19 vaccine to help Japan speed up COVID-19 inoculation efforts that have trailed most wealthy countries.
+TOKYO (Reuters) - Takeda Pharmaceutical Co on Tuesday said it may double imports of Moderna Inc’s COVID-19 vaccine to help Japan speed up COVID-19 inoculation efforts that have trailed most wealthy countries.

 Japan’s biggest drugmaker is handling the imports, and discussions are underway with the government to double shipments to 100 million, Takeda CEO Christophe Weber said.